rokmohar/alexa-assistant/readme.md

 1. If you unlink the skill to your account and then re-enable it then the skill might keep asking for you to re-link every hour.
 You can resolve this by going to this page and removing the Alexa Skill https://myaccount.google.com/permissions?pli=1.
 You should then be able to relink the skill permanently.

 2. You will need to give Google Assistant access to the following features on your Google account.
 If you do not give access to these then the skill will not work (This is a Google policy not mine).
-If you are concerned then you could use a new google account just for this skill and not login using this account elsewhere
+If you are concerned, then you could use a new google account just for this skill and not login using this account elsewhere

     1. Web & App Activity
     2. Location History
     3. Device Information
     4. Voice & Audio Activity

-4. Shopping lists are supported - you will need to use the Google Express app to see them, or if you are not in the US or don't want to use the app then you can access the shopping list here:- https://www.google.com/express/shoppinglist/
+4. Shopping lists are supported - you will need to use the Google Express app to see them, or if you are not in the US or don't want to use the app then you can access the shopping list here: - https://www.google.com/express/shoppinglist/

 5. Recognition accuracy and response time.
 The Google Assistant API only supports voice input and Alexa only makes the text of a spoken enquiry available to a skill.
 Therefore the skill has to take the text recognised by Alexa, convert it to speech and then send this to Google.
 This takes time and can potentially reduce accuracy - there isn't much that can be done about this unless Google opens up a text interface or Amazon allow access to the raw audio from the Alexa request.